-Fiscal Year 2023 Compensation Decisions
+Fiscal Year 2024 Compensation Decisions

-Against the backdrop of our solid financial performance and shareholder return, the Compensation/Human Resource Committee, based in part on input from our Chief Executive Officer/President, took the following actions related to our named executive officers' compensation and benefit arrangements for 2023:
+Against the backdrop of our solid financial performance and shareholder return, the Compensation/Human Resource Committee, based in part on input from our Chief Executive Officer/President, took the following actions related to our named executive officers' compensation and benefit arrangements for 2024:

 - Chief Executive Officer/President.
-The Board of Directors conducted a performance review of Mr. Black during 2022 for purposes of determining his 2023 compensation.
+The Board of Directors conducted a performance review of Mr. Black during 2023 for purposes of determining his 2024 compensation.
 The Board of Directors concluded that Mr. Black continues to exhibit strong business and leadership skills and is moving the Company in a direction that continues to enhance long-term shareholder value.
-Based on this review, the Board of Directors approved a 6.33% increase in Mr. Black's compensation.
-In addition, the Company allowed the term of Mr. Black's employment agreement to extend through June 2026. - Other Named Executive Officers.
+Based on this review, the Board of Directors approved a 4.35% increase in Mr. Black's compensation.
+In addition, the Company allowed the term of Mr. Black's employment agreement to extend through June 2027. - Other Named Executive Officers.
 Mr. Black conducted a performance review of our other named executive officers and determined that the officers continue to contribute greatly to the success of the Company and its affiliates.
-Based on this review, the Board of Directors approved a 6.19% increase in Mr. Jones' compensation and a 3.85% increase in Mr. Richards' compensation.
-In addition, the Company allowed the terms of the change in control agreement with Mr. Jones to extend through January 19, 2027 and allowed the terms of the change in control agreement with Mr. Richards to extend through December 9, 2026. - Annual Incentives.
-As a result of our strong financial performance and the successful achievement of individual performance goals, our named executive officers earned awards under our Annual Incentive Plan for 2022 and the awards were distributed in the second calendar quarter of 2023.
-The awards (if any) under the Annual Incentive Plan for 2023 have not yet been determined; however, the Compensation/Human Resource Committee expects the plan calculations to be made and awards determined (if any) by June 2024.
-See "Performance-Based Compensation" for additional information on the Annual Incentive Plan for 2023.
-See also "Grants of Plan-Based Awards During 2023" for information on potential incentive awards under the Annual Incentive Plan for 2023.
+Based on this review, the Board of Directors approved a 4.00% increase in Mr. Richards' compensation, a 5.22% increase in Mr. Wilson's compensation, and a 4.29% increase in Mr. Jones' compensation.
+In addition, the Company entered into change in control agreements with Messrs.
+Richards, and Wilson on December 31, 2024. - Annual Incentives.
+As a result of our strong financial performance and the successful achievement of individual performance goals, our named executive officers earned awards under our Annual Incentive Plan for 2023 and the awards were distributed in the second calendar quarter of 2024.
+The awards (if any) under the Annual Incentive Plan for 2024 have not yet been determined; however, the Compensation/Human Resource Committee expects the plan calculations to be made and awards determined (if any) by June 2025.
+See "Performance-Based Compensation" for additional information on the Annual Incentive Plan for 2024.
+See also "Grants of Plan-Based Awards During 2024" for information on potential incentive awards under the Annual Incentive Plan for 2024.